-If a final Violence Restraining Order is made and the respondent is in court when the order is made, the order is deemed to have been served.
-Otherwise, the order will be delivered to the police for service on the respondent and comes into force when it is served.
+If a final FVRO is made and the respondent is in court when the order is made, the order is deemed to have been served.
+Otherwise, the order will be served on the respondent and comes into force when it is served.
 In the meantime, the interim order continues.

-The address of the person seeking to be protected will remain confidential.
+The address of the person seeking to be protected will remain confidential unless the Court is advised by a party that their address is known to the other party.